N4 Flight Software N4

 • A data dumping hardware interface has been added to ease the retrieval of data post flight data.

-• To prevent misfires during intergration and testing, this firmware implements SAFE_MODE that among others operations, disables the pyro-charges before POWERED_FLIGHT.
+• To prevent misfires during integration and testing, this firmware implements SAFE_MODE that among others operations, disables the pyro-charges before ARMING is done.

 XBEE, MQTT, LORA, WIFI telemetry selection